NREL/OpenStudio-user-documentation/docs/getting_started/GettingStarted.md

 __Register the Key Through the OpenStudio Application__ open the menu "Components & Measures/Find Components" and if a key is not already registered, it will prompt you for one.

 ## Workflow Overview
+After installing OpenStudio you will have the SketchUp Plug-in, OpenStudio Application, ParametricAnalysisTool (PAT) and ResultsViewer.
 The typical OpenStudio workflow is shown in the diagram below.

  <a href="../../img/workflow_diagram.png" target="_blank">
 <img src="../../img/workflow_diagram.png" alt="Resized JPEG graphic" title="Click to view larger image" border="2" width="750" height="" hspace="10" /></a>

 *About: Click on the diagram above to view a larger version.*

+Results view is used to view simulation results.
+The section on Running Simulation & Viewing Results has information on using [ResultsViewer.](../../next_steps/RunningYourSimulation/#using-resultsviewer)

 ## Quick Start Guide to OpenStudio Modeling Tools
 * This [OpenStudio Quick Start Guide (PDF)](../../img/pdfs/openstudio_interface_quickstart.pdf) provides an introduction to the interface for the Plug-in and the OpenStudio application.
 It also provides guidance on the basic workflow.
 Checkout the [Introductory Tutorial](#introductory-tutorial) Below to get started.